 Boarding house bedrooms are a spacious, inviting and friendly environment to ensure that the girls feel ‘at home’.

-The recent refurbishment of the whole boarding house, with state-of-the facilities, modern furnishings and vibrant atmosphere has made the Fairholme Boarding House a premier residential facility.
+The recent refurbishment of the whole boarding house, with state-of-the-art facilities, modern furnishings and vibrant atmosphere has made the Fairholme Boarding House a premier residential facility.
 The configuration of bedrooms can differ depending on the year level, with Years 5 to 10 living in bedrooms of up to four girls, and older girls enjoying the privacy and space of twin share bedrooms for Year 11 Boarders and single bedrooms for Year 12 Boarders.

 Living areas feature: